chrotek/ext-plesk-safedns/README.md

 It will synchronise the DNS Zones from Plesk with SafeDNS.
 It does not replace or modify Plesk’s internal DNS , so if you have specific domains which use an external DNS Service, you’re free to continue using that service.

-If you have any issues using this extension, there may be something helpful logged in: /var/log/plesk/ext-plesk-safedns/
+Logs are stored in : /var/log/plesk/ext-plesk-safedns/

-At present, this extension is only compatible with linux systems.
+At present, this extension is **only compatible with linux systems**.
 Usage on windows will result in synchronise tasks erroring & no logs being written by the extension.

 ## Setup